haiku/website/content/guides/daily-tasks/netservices.md

 tags = []
 +++

-The basic installation of Haiku contains several standard system network services including a FTP, Telnet, and SSH Server.
+The basic installation of Haiku contains several standard system network services including a FTP, Telnet, and SSH server.

 <h3>Setting your user password</h3>
 <p>A good first step is to set the password for your user account (default name is 'user'), in order to secure your system before opening it to the world.